Exynize/exynize-runner/README.md

 - node.js v4.x or later
 - npm v3.x or later
-- docker (used to start RethinkDB and RabbitMQ) or RethinkDB and RabbitMQ
+- docker (used to start RabbitMQ) or RabbitMQ

 Alternatively you can use docker environment provided with a supplied Dockerfile.